|

 is most severe in old sod or continuous grain fields where fertility is

+low or unbalanced.
 2. Where possible, sow only thoroughly cleaned, certified, plump, disease-free

 seed of improved, well-adapted small grain and grass varieties recommended